France & Italy with Scott & Joe

 After breakfast at Palace de Menthon, we begin the day just above the lake with a visit to Château de Menthon-Saint-Bernard.

-Set high above Annecy, the château feels exactly as you hope it will.
+Set high above Annecy, the château is just as you had hoped.
 Stone walls, sweeping views, and a sense of history that stretches back centuries.
 The visit is unhurried and offers one last moment to take in the landscape before we leave the region behind.

 From there, we begin our drive into Italy.
 The route is scenic, winding through the Alps as the landscape gradually shifts from dramatic peaks to softer, rolling hills.
 It’s one of those travel days that never quite feels like travel.